Maria Weston Chapman: Personal life

 In 1863, except for a passing interest in the AASS, Chapman retired from public life, and for the next two decades, until her death in Weymouth on July 12, 1885, she "savored the perceived success of her cause and, equally, her own role in the victory."
+In 1961, 76 years after her death she would receive a middle school in her name often referred to as "Chapman Middle School" or just "Chapman" by students who attend there.